Save to My DOJO

 - Secure environment: Client Hyper-V provides the same security offerings as Hyper-V:

 - Secure boot: If Client Hyper-V doesn’t recognize the boot signature in the guest operating system, it won’t start it.
 This provides solid protection against root kits.

 - Shielded VMs: The topic of Shielded VMs is very large and won’t be covered in detail in this article.
-Microsoft’s Windows Server blog has decent starter material on the subject.
 Essentially, if you are concerned that someone copying the files of your virtual machine to their own local machine is of concern, you have options.

 - Storage Live Migration: You can move a virtual machine from one physical storage location to another without taking it offline.